aws/aws-emr-containers-best-practices/content/metastore-integrations/docs/hive-metastore.md

 ### **4-Run thrift service as a sidecar in Spark Driver's pod**

 This advanced solution runs the standalone HMS thrift service inside a Spark driver as a sidecar.
 It means each Spark job will have its dedicated thrift server.
 The benefit of the design is HMS is no long a single point of failure, since each Spark application has its own HMS.
 Also it is no long a long running service, i.e. it spins up when your Spark job starts, then terminates when your job is done.
-The disadvantage is the initial setup against an existing EKS cluster is not easy and it requires combination skills of analytics and k8s.
+The sidecar follows the security best practice via leveraging Secrets Manager to extract JDBC crednetials.
+However, the maintenance of the sidecar increases because you now need to manage the hms sidecar, custom configmaps and sidecar pod templates.
+Also this solution requires combination skills of analytics and k8s.

 The CDK/CFN template is available to simplify the installation against a new EKS cluster.
 If you have an existing EKS cluster, the prerequisite details can be found in the [github repository](https://github.com/melodyyangaws/hive-emr-on-eks#41-run-the-thrift-service-as-a-sidecar-in-spark-drivers-pod)